bebraw/node-configuration-patterns/package_with_env/README.md

 # Package Configuration with Environment Variables

-This example uses [parse-env](https://npmjs.org/package/parse-env) to provide support for environment variables for the configuratio.
+This example uses [parse-env](https://npmjs.org/package/parse-env) to provide support for environment variables for the configuration.

 Remember to run `npm install` before executing './index.js'.

+Copy `template.config.js` as `config.js` to override the default configuration.
+You may also use environment variables to override it.
+Ie. a configuration mapped as aws.accessKeyId maps as AWS_ACCESS_KEY_ID.

 ## Advantages